Russian icons

-The use and making of icons entered Ancient Rus' following its conversion to Orthodox Christianity in AD 988.
-As a general rule, these icons strictly followed models and formulas hallowed by Byzantine art, led from the capital in Constantinople.
-As time passed, the Russians widened the vocabulary of types and styles far beyond anything found elsewhere in the Orthodox world.
+Russian icons represent a form of religious art that developed in Eastern Orthodox Christianity after Kievan Rus' adopted the faith from the Eastern Roman (Byzantine) Empire in AD 988.
+Initially following Byzantine artistic standards, these icons were integral to religious practices and cultural traditions in Russia.
+Over time, Russian iconography evolved, incorporating local styles and elements that expanded its visual and symbolic vocabulary.

 The personal, innovative and creative traditions of Western European religious art were largely lacking in Russia before the 17th century, when Russian icon painting became strongly influenced by religious paintings and engravings from both Protestant and Catholic Europe.
 In the mid-17th-century changes in liturgy and practice instituted by Patriarch Nikon resulted in a split in the Russian Orthodox Church.
 The traditionalists, the persecuted "Old Ritualists" or "Old Believers", continued the traditional stylization of icons, while the State Church modified its practice.
 From that time icons began to be painted not only in the traditional stylized and non-realistic mode, but also in a mixture of Russian stylization and Western European realism, and in a Western European manner very much like that of Catholic religious art of the time.
 These types of icons, while found in Russian Orthodox churches, are also sometimes found in various sui juris rites of the Catholic Church.

 Russian icons are typically paintings on wood, often small, though some in churches and monasteries may be much larger.
 Some Russian icons were made of copper.
 Many religious homes in Russia have icons hanging on the wall in the krasny ugol, the "red" or "beautiful" corner.